 That’s when they must figure out how to pull off the fraud.
 In most cases, celebrities have active credit reports; having an existing credit report means they are not subject to common synthetic identity theft tactics.
 Further, it means they cannot build new credit up to increase their pay off as they would get exposed too soon.

 So, many identity thieves will use the celebrity’s information for minor payoffs.
 They might rack up a $500 cell phone debt, but even a $1,000 credit card remains a wild dream.
 The big payoffs are often older tales; now, it’s not so easy to go out and open a large credit line without legitimate ID verification.

 There are countless cases where identity thieves have had their information stolen and wrongfully used.

-The seriousness of this type of identity crime is exemplified by a 2013 news story, which covered a substantial celebrity identity theft case.
-The victims included Michelle Obama, Jay-Z and wife Beyonce, Ashton Kutcher, Paris Hilton, and Bill Gates, as well as many other famous people.
+This type of identity crime’s seriousness is exemplified by a 2013 news story, which covered a substantial celebrity identity theft case.
+The victims included Michelle Obama, Jay-Z and wife Beyonce, Ashton Kutcher, Paris Hilton, Bill Gates, and many other famous people.

 Below are a few other examples of some of the many famous people who have become identity theft victims over the years.

 50 Cent, Carmelo Anthony and More

 A married couple got caught in 2013 after assuming the identities of NBA player Carmelo Anthony, rapper 50 Cent, and various other celebrities.
 Their credit card details were taken, which was later used to spend almost half a million dollars on jewelry, vehicles, and more.